xKobeni/Inventrack/LIBRARIES.md

 2. Regularly check for security vulnerabilities using `npm audit`
 3. Use environment variables for sensitive configuration
 4. Monitor rate limiting logs for potential abuse
 5. Keep the Morgan logging level appropriate for the environment (dev/prod)
+6. Implement proper error handling for all middleware
+7. Use connection pooling for database operations
+8. Implement proper session management
+9. Use proper validation for all input data
+10. Implement proper logging for debugging and monitoring
+11. Use proper testing for all features
+12. Implement proper security measures
+13. Use proper documentation
+14. Implement proper error handling
+15. Use proper monitoring